Last Updated On May 27, 2020.

 In the Mega-city, these are usually Volkswagen – Transporter (van) fitted with steel frame, plank or studded foam for seats.

-Journeys in them can be memorable still it’s always a bumpy ride.
+Journeys in the buses could be memorable but still, it’s sometimes a bumpy ride.

-Here are 5 things you should know about danfo bus.
+Here are five things you should know about the danfo bus.